AmaanSayyad/APTCasino-K/README.md

 - We aim to implement gasless transactions to enhance user convenience.

-- Enabling Developers to build more transparent games in our platform, We can pivot our current platform to game launchpad too but we stick to the decision of BNB judges, mentors and our future BNB advisors, angel investors, VC's and so on.
+- Enabling Developers to build more transparent games in our platform, We can pivot our current platform to game launchpad too but we stick to the decision of judges, mentors and our future advisors, angel investors, VC's and so on.

 - Bringing in new monetization schema's to compensate the casino games/ game creators.